The Big Bang (a working hypothesis)

 Methodology

-Determine the pressure required to compromise a neutron using the theories of the atom and core pressure
+Determine the force required to compromise a neutron using the theories of the atom and core pressure

-Determine the size of a mass that would generate such a pressure
+Determine the size of a mass that would generate such a force

 Determine the energy released in the resultant explosion